Where to play tennis (and golf) in Bucks & Oxon

 Those who love a challenge should enjoy the expansive course at The Oxfordshire, which is a popular spot for professional tournaments.
 Less traditionally British than others on this list, the course has been designed in an American style (plenty of bunkers and man-made lakes) – so if it’s a sunny day, you can pop on your sunnies and pretend you’re in Florida.
-Open to members and non-members, but with a maximum of two players.
+Open to members and non-members, with a maximum of four players.

 Tadmarton Heath, nr Banbury

 Tadmarton has long been popular with golfers after a speedy-but-sweet course, and is one of the top picks in the north of the county.
 Membership is currently full and people wanting to join are being added to a waiting list.
 However, visitors are now welcome following lockdown lifting and advance tee times can be booked online.

 A hidden gem of a course, you’d never know Studley Wood is just five miles from the city centre, thanks to the 177 acres of rolling countryside and mature woodland.
 The club’s 18-hole course was designed by architect Simon Gidman, who has names like Galgorm Castle and Centurion Club under his belt, so you know you’re in for a treat.
 Visitors are welcome and you can book tee times online up to four days in advance.